Setting up Docker for MCP and n8n integration

 }

-If you prefer the execution API, POST to /rest/executions in n8n and include credentials.
+If you use the execution API, POST to /rest/executions in n8n and include credentials.
 On self-hosted n8n with basic auth enabled, pass the basic auth header or the API key.
-Make sure the MCP server has network access to the n8n container by using the compose network name.
-In Docker compose the service name n8n resolves from mcp-server.
+The MCP server needs network access to the n8n container, which is easy enough in the compose network.
+From mcp-server, the service name n8n resolves cleanly.

-Test the whole chain with a predictable payload.
-I create a simple n8n workflow that accepts a webhook, logs the payload, and returns a known result in the final HTTP response.
-Trigger from the MCP server with a curl-style call or the Node.js snippet above.
-Verify with docker-compose logs mcp-server and docker-compose logs n8n.
-The logs will show the incoming webhook and any downstream steps like Slack or email nodes.
-If the workflow needs to return results to Claude, have n8n post back to the MCP server webhook or let the MCP server poll the n8n execution until it finishes, then forward the result to Claude via the MCP response channel.
+Test the whole chain with a payload you can predict.
+I use an n8n workflow that accepts a webhook, logs the payload, and returns a known result in the final HTTP response.
+Trigger it from the MCP server with a curl-style call or the Node.js snippet above.
+Then check docker-compose logs mcp-server and docker-compose logs n8n.
+The logs should show the incoming webhook and any downstream steps such as Slack or email nodes.
+If the workflow has to return results to Claude, have n8n post back to the MCP server webhook, or let the MCP server poll the n8n execution until it finishes and then pass the result to Claude through the MCP response channel.

 Keep secrets out of images.
-I inject N8N_BASIC_AUTH_PASSWORD and MCP_SECRET through environment variables or a secrets backend.
-For larger payloads or long-running workflows use n8n’s execution API and poll for completion.
-For quick notifications use the webhook approach.
-If you want the model to decide when to trigger automations, expose small, predictable tools from the MCP server rather than giving the model raw API keys.
+I pass N8N_BASIC_AUTH_PASSWORD and MCP_SECRET through environment variables or a secrets backend.
+For larger payloads or longer workflows, the n8n execution API and polling work better.
+For quick notifications, the webhook approach is simpler.
+If the model decides when to trigger automations, expose small, predictable tools from the MCP server rather than giving it raw API keys.

-Concrete checks I run after initial setup: confirm all containers are healthy, POST a test payload to the MCP server tool endpoint, watch n8n receive the webhook, and confirm the workflow performs the expected final action such as sending an email or returning JSON.
-That proves the end-to-end chain: Claude calls MCP, MCP triggers n8n, n8n executes, and the result is delivered.
+The checks I run after setup are straightforward: confirm all containers are healthy, POST a test payload to the MCP server tool endpoint, watch n8n receive the webhook, and confirm the workflow performs the expected final action such as sending an email or returning JSON.
+That proves the chain end to end: Claude calls MCP, MCP triggers n8n, n8n runs the workflow, and the result comes back.
 Keep the MCP server code small.
-Put complex steps inside n8n.
-That keeps the model as a controller and the automation deterministic.
+Put the messy steps inside n8n.
+That leaves the model as the controller and keeps the automation deterministic.